-As we come to the end of the lesson, we have to know and remember that a transistor amplifier in order to function properly must have the following things;
+As we come to the end of the lesson, we should remember that a transistor amplifier, in order to function properly, must have the following things:

 1. Consider a CE- transistor made to work as an amplifier.
 The audio signal voltage across the collector resistance of 2 KΩ is 2 volts.
-Suppose the current amplification factor of the transistor is 100 and base resistance is 1 KΩ, determine the input signal voltage and base current?
+Suppose the current amplification factor of the transistor is 100, and the base resistance is 1 KΩ.
+Determine the input signal voltage and base current.

 2. 2 amplifiers are connected in a series (cascaded).
-The voltage gain of the first amplifier is 10 and the second has 20 voltage gain.
-The input signal is given as 0.01 V. Calculate the output of the AC signal?
+The voltage gain of the first amplifier is 10, and the second is 20.
+The input signal is given as 0.01 V. Calculate the output of the AC signal.

 Total voltage gain is AV = AV1 * AV2 = ∆Vo / ∆Vi